 Another key to the Company's international strategy is its policy of seeking a material investor in a new subsidiary in an international location who is an experienced person or company in the local country who is not otherwise affiliated with the Company (each a "Local Investor").
 The Company generally seeks to own at least 51% of a foreign subsidiary.
-As of the date of this Quarterly Report, the Company owns 100% of the equity of its international subsidiaries in Canada, India and Japan, and one of its two international subsidiaries in each of China and Romania.
-The Company is actively seeking another Local Investor in India.
+As of the date of this Quarterly Report, the Company owns 100% of the equity of its international subsidiaries in Canada and Japan, and one of its two international subsidiaries in each of China and Romania.
 A Local Investor provides equity, credit support and certain services to each international subsidiary not wholly owned by the Company, as well as the useful local attention, perspective and relationships of an equity owner with a strong financial stake in such subsidiary's success.
 The Company provides executive management and support to each foreign subsidiary as well its operational backbone (and the Company's procedures and controls) through its proprietary Internet-based logistical, communications, scheduling, tracking, reporting and accounting programs.
 (See Item 1A in SGRP's Annual Report, Risks of Having Material Local Investors in International Subsidiaries.)

 The Company operates in the same single business segment (e.g., merchandising and marketing services) in both its domestic and international divisions, and the Company tracks and reports certain financial information separately for each of those divisions, as described above.
 The Company measures the performance of its domestic and international divisions and subsidiaries using the same metrics.
 The primary measurement utilized by management is operating profit level, historically the key indicator of long-term growth and profitability, as the Company is focused on reinvesting the operating profits of each of its international subsidiaries back into its local markets in an effort to improve its market share and continued expansion efforts.
-Certain financial information regarding each of the Company's two geographic divisions, which includes their respective net revenues and operating income (loss) for each of the three months ended March 31, 2011, and March 31, 2010, are provided in Note 12, above.
+Certain financial information regarding each of the Company's two geographic divisions, which includes their respective net revenues and operating income (loss) for each of the nine months ended September 30, 2011, and September 30, 2010, are provided in Note 12.